Skip to main content

 • Bring a paper map—there’s often no cell service, so don’t rely on digital maps and GPS

 • Opt for aluminum water bottles instead of glass.
-Broken glass pollutes the landscape and poses a hazard to the wildlife and other hot springs visitors
+Broken glass pollutes the landscape and poses a hazard to wildlife and other hot spring visitors

 • Leave the kids and pets at homeーclothing is often optional at the thermal springs, and the treacherous terrain visitors must cross prior to arriving at the geothermal pools may not be suitable for children or dogs